Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 * Add option to not display markup in the options drop-down box.
 * Add missing Author: tag.
 * Ensure documentation is clear that this works on "global" attributes.
+* Version 2.3 exposes a problem in an earlier version's database conversion where percentage markups show incorrectly in the option drop-down (For instance, a 10% markup on $40 shows as $10 instead of $4).
+To patch around it, version 2.3 will put the percentage in the drop-down instead of the actual markup.
+These items will need to have thier regular prices reset in order to have the actual markup appear.

 = 2.2 =
 * Fix Plugin name and Description.